How To Make a Good Speech Great? Sing It!

 04/19/2021

-Singing is magical.
-I love to sing.
 As it turns out, singing does some pretty amazing, powerful things.
 We feel happier when we sing.
 If we're depressed, we feel happier after singing.
-Singing a song to a person with dementia can conjure memories believed to have been lost... the list goes on and on for all of the magical things that singing can do for us.
+Singing a song to a person with dementia can conjure memories believed to have been lost... the list goes on and on for all of the incredible things that singing can do for us.

 When a person is stuck in a certain way of speaking, sounding or using their voice, I may ask them to sing or imitate a singer.
 After some potential reluctance, and with light-hearted encouragement, they do it.
 Eureka!
 We've tapped into a different way of connecting to their voice and themselves.
 Further exploration continues and fun and enlightenment ensue.